Dilliwaali Girlfriend: Background

 The song is composed by Pritam, having a mix of Punjabi beats and contemporary music with a Delhi flavour to it.
 The lyrics are penned by Kumaar.
 When he met Pritam, he expressed a wish to "write something" where Pritam asked Kumaar to write for the melody of this song.
 On instant hearing, director of the film Ayan Mukerji wanted the song, since it was perfect for the situation in his mind.

 The music video features Ranbir Kapoor and Deepika Padukone.
-In the song, Padukone wears a red choli and a matching red lehenga with side slit, while Kapoor wears a grey kurta pyjama just like Salman Khan in the music video titled "Dupatta Tera Nau Rangda" from the film Partner released July 20, 2007.
+In the song, Padukone wears a red choli and a matching red lehenga with side slit, while Kapoor wears a grey kurta pyjama, bearing a similarity to Salman Khan in the music video titled "Dupatta Tera Nau Rangda" from the film Partner (2007).
 Kalki Koechlin and Aditya Roy Kapoor join in at the end of the video with some desi moves.
 The song is choreographed by Ganesh Acharya.
 The song is mixed by Eric Pillai and assisted by Michael Edwin Pillai.